-- Expertise refers to your competencies in terms of specialisation, qualifications, position (e.g. biologist, pathologist, epidemiologist, psychologist, surgeon). - Experience refers to your competencies in terms of the field of oncology and/or research in which you have worked or are working (e.g. type of tumors, techniques, methods, models, project management).
+Expertise refers to your competencies in terms of specialization, qualifications, position (e.g. biologist, pathologist, epidemiologist, psychologist, surgeon).

+Experience refers to your competencies in terms of the field of oncology and/or research in which you have worked or are working (e.g. type of tumors, techniques, methods, models, project management).

-4. Preparing a project proposal
+3. Preparing a project proposal

 After registration in KWF GMS, you will be requested to select the funding type and research phase.
-Based on your choices, a project proposal form will open in which you can draft your project proposal.